elite-grub/component--picturemodal--bl/README.md

 2. `npm install` install all dependencies
 3. ONLY COMPLETE THIS STEP IF YOU HAVE POSTGRESQL INSTALLED
 4. In your ternminal `createdb picturemodal` this will create the database in PostgreSQL
+5. Create a  `config.file.js` file you can use the example template
+6. Update your PostgreSQL username and password
-5. `npm start` to start the server
+7. `npm start` to start the server
-6. `npm run seed` to create the 100 sample data
+8. `npm run seed` to create the 100 sample data

 ## Usage